multiversx/mx-docs/docs/validators/nodes-scripts/use-docker.md

 ---

-As an alternative to the recommended installation flow, one could choose to run an Elrond Node using the official Docker image: [elrondnetwork/elrond-go-node](https://hub.docker.com/r/elrondnetwork/elrond-go-node-testnet)
+As an alternative to the recommended installation flow, one could choose to run an MultiversX Node using the official Docker image: [elrondnetwork/elrond-go-node](https://hub.docker.com/r/elrondnetwork/elrond-go-node-testnet)

- Pull the latest image of an Elrond node with this config from Dockerhub
+ Pull the latest image of an MultiversX node with this config from Dockerhub

 ```docker
 docker pull elrondnetwork/elrond-go-node:latest